Tent Fabric

 Each light source has a unique impact on the fabric specimen.
 Generally speaking, Xenon Arc is a better testing method for color fading, but QUV is better for strength evaluations.

-True exposure to "real world" exposure is not exactly the same as lab testing, because actual fabric degradation is influenced in varying degree by three factors:
+Proper exposure to "real world" exposure is not the same as lab testing because actual fabric degradation is influenced in varying degrees by three factors:

 • Light